aarichan/aarichan.github.io/README.md

 - X.0.0 represents a new feature added to the website (a blog section, an experience section, etc.)

 ### Version 2.0.4
-- Edited about page and experience page
+- Edited about page and experience

 ### Version 2.0.3
 - Added CS 210 TA to experience page